 Check out the 2019 Write It Winners' work, including Ariane from the under 10s category, Noah from the 11-14 age group and Charlotte from the 15-18 category.

-Read last year’s winning entries from young food writers just like you!
+You can also read last year’s winning entries from young food writers!
 We have Monica who won the under 10 category, Sohan from 11-14 category and, finally, Christiane who was the winner of the eldest category, 15-18.

 10 and under

 The Girl who learnt how to be kind....

 There once was a little girl who did not like to share,